cyclistguy/Pi-hole-Switch/README.md

 A switch to enable/disable Pi-hole v6 blocking from the menubar or in your iOS device.

 ## Support
-Please open a ticket under https://github.com/cyclistguy/Pi-hole-Switch/issues Issues tab for any support requests, bugs and feature requests.
+Please open a ticket under [Issues Tab](https://github.com/cyclistguy/Pi-hole-Switch/issues) for any support requests, bugs and feature requests.

 ## Pi-hole Switch for iOS
 Pi-hole Switch is a lightweight, intuitive iOS app that provides convenient control over your Pi-hole DNS ad blockers.
 This app allows you to quickly enable or disable ad blocking across one or multiple Pi-hole instances with just a few taps, without having to access the Pi-hole admin interface.